bwees/homelab/nixos/anywhere/README.md

 4. Copy the generated hardware config to `nixos/anywhere/hardware-configuration.nix`

-5. Verify the disk device names in `nixos/anywhere/disk-config.nix` are correct
+5. Verify the disk device names in `nixos/anywhere/disk-config.nix` are correct using `lsblk` on the target machine.

 6. `nix run github:nix-community/nixos-anywhere -- --flake .#machine root@<machine-ip>`

-7. Modify the justfile to point to the machine IP instead of `HOST`
+7. When creating the initial nixos config, use the local IP address of the machine as its name.

-8. `just switch <machine> root`
+8. `just switch <machine-ip> root`